Joshua R. Thorp

 When do people support government assistance for people with disabilities (PWD)?
 Disability welfare programs account for large shares of national welfare budgets, but little is known about public attitudes toward disabled welfare claimants.
 Drawing on psychological research in stereotype content, we argue that attitudes toward welfare for PWD are likely to be more conditional than previously acknowledged.
 In two nationally representative, pre-registered survey experiments in Wales (N=3,393) and Scotland (1,707), we ask respondents to evaluate the deservingness of a fictitious disabled claimant to government assistance.
 We manipulate the claimant’s out-group status and the manner in which they acquired their impairment.
 We find that disabled claimants perceived as even somewhat responsible for their impairments are considered substantially less deserving of government assistance than those perceived not responsible, even when their needs for assistance are identical.
 Contrary to expectations, we find relatively modest and inconsistent out-group penalties in perceived deservingness.
 Finally, we find large heterogeneous treatment effects among respondents with different political values.
 These results challenge conventional wisdom regarding the universality of support for disability welfare, and help explain why voters may not be inclined to punish politicians who propose cuts to programs for even stereotypically high-deserving groups.

-Vulnerability Appeals in the COVID-19 Pandemic: Insights from a National Survey Experiment (R&R, Journal of Experimental Political Science)
+Vulnerability Appeals in the COVID-19 Pandemic: Insights from a National Survey Experiment, Journal of Experimental Political Science

 • Abstract